 - Skin dryness, scaling and roughness.
 Fat solvents such as alcohol, and even non-ionic surfactants, can cause dryness of the skin and have the long-term effect of causing environmental damage to the skin7.

-- Allergic from fragrances, preservatives, or dyes present in some soaps.
+- Allergic contact dermatitis from fragrances, preservatives, or dyes present in some soaps.